Prelf1992/mlops-template-repository/README.md

 * Commit 344: Fix: Optimize performance of algorithm for better maintainability. at 2025-10-14 15:08:29
 * Commit 345: Test: Add tests for component to enhance functionality. at 2025-10-17 16:02:02
 * Commit 346: CI: Configure CI for script for faster execution. at 2025-10-17 11:03:33
+* Commit 347: Fix: Update build config dependencies for better readability. at 2025-10-17 13:28:32